AndreaPontrandolfo/eslint-plugin-f/docs/rules/ensure-matching-remove-event-listener.md

 ## When Not To Use It

-You don't need this rules if you want to allow developers to not removed eventListeners added in the DOM.
+You don't need this rules if you want to allow developers to not remove eventListeners added in the DOM.